“A traditional soy sauce and condiments shop in Hong Kong”

 After our fish soup noodle at the recommended eatery, Shang Kee’s, we took a slow walk through a local wet market.
 I was pleased by the cleanliness and upkeeping of this market.

-For overseas customers, you would have the luxury of choosing plastic bottled sauces to minimize the risk of broken glass during the flight back.
+For international customers, there’s the convenience of opting for sauces in plastic bottles, reducing the risk of broken glass during the flight back.

-If you wished to know how to pronounce these condiments in Cantonese:
+If you’re curious about how to pronounce these condiments in Cantonese:

 * Thick/ dark soy sauce – 老抽 (as: Low Chao)